 Regular size group courses usually follow a standard program suitable for a typical average student.
 This means that all the students of the group finish the course with a certain level of theoretical grammar knowledge.
 Still, the actual knowledge of the language depends on whether the student is able to put it into practice using the structures studied in speaking and writing.
 The actual knowledge therefore varies a lot with how much the student tries to put the studied structures into practise trying to speak the Italian language also outside class.

 The one-to-one courses at the Institute Galilei , Italian school in Florence, follow a personal program tailored to the student’s linguistic needs and characteristics (see also “teaching method”).
 The program of grammar goes ahead according to the student’s daily results to be sure that the learnt structures are well understood and to prevent that the student gets overwhelmed and confused by going ahead too fast with the program.
 This is why the times involved to reach a certain level can vary a lot in a one-to-one course and is determined also by the student’s age, motivation, general understanding of languages as well as ability for learning languages.

 Our small group courses ( max4 participants) follow a “general” program which is adapted to the needs of all the participants but goes ahead according to their actual results.
 Therefore, they are a perfect middle way between a regular size group course and a personalized one-to-one course.
 Also, these courses assure a high degree of active participation in class.

-These time indications are for language courses taken in the country where the language is spoken, starting from a beginner’s level.
+These time indications refer to the European language levels and are are calculated for language courses taken in the country where the language is spoken, starting from a beginner’s level.
 The courses are of 4 hours per day, from Monday through Friday.
 Taking a course of more lessons per day accelerates the learning process further (full immersion).